 GENERAL

-G8.
-How do I access the Options Settings, Flags, Registers, Usage & Examples, Quick Reference Guide, and CAS Quick Reference?
+• G8.
+How do I access the ED Keyboard Map, Frequently Used Options, Flags, Registers, Usage & Examples, Quick Reference Guide, and CAS Quick Reference?

 CALCULATOR

-C4.
-How do I display the calculator's timer module clock?
+• C4.
+How do I display the calculator's time module clock?

-C7.
+• C7.
 I want to enter a large program into the calculator.
 It would be easier to do this using a text editor on my computer than on my iOS device.
-Is there a way to create a RAW file on the computer and transfer it to the calculator?
+Is there a way to create a program file on the computer and transfer it to the calculator?

-C8.
-How do I download modules, overlays, programs, flags, and registers into i41CX+?
+• C8.
+How do I import modules, overlays, programs, flags, registers, text files, etc. into i41CX+?

 CAS